 Deciding Your Location and Planning

-There are over 60 national parks and over 400 National Park Service sites to choose from for your wedding.
-The National Park Service is a great resource to scout nationwide national parks.
-Additionally, the National Park Owner’s Guide and I Heart Parks guides by the National Park Foundation give insight into every national park and which parks are best for weddings.
+With over 60 national parks and 400+ National Park Service sites, choosing the ideal park for your wedding can be daunting.
+Resources such as the National Park Owner’s Guide and I Heart Parks guides by the National Park Foundation offer insights on the best parks for weddings.

 National Park Wedding Locations